Create feature flags

 Note

-Before you can implement the flag, you must decide how to pass user identifiers to Optimizely Feature Experimentation, so that Optimizely Feature Experimentation can give each user a consistent experience of either an enabled or disabled flag.
-For more information see Handle user ids.
+Before implementing the flag, decide how to pass user identifiers to Feature Experimentation.
+This ensures each user has a consistent experience of the flag being on or off.

 After you create the flag in the Optimizely Feature Experimentation dashboard, you need to integrate it with your application code.
 Use the Decide